Do you know where the fish you're eating has come from? This question and more are answered in the latest episode of the Ocean Calls podcast.

 In this episode of Ocean Calls, Euronews science reporter Jeremy Wilks asks Manuel Barange and Vanya Vulperhorst if it's possible to still eat fish without harming the oceans.
 You’ll also hear Oscar-winning filmmaker Luc Jacquet talk about a very special creature.

-Ocean Calls is created in partnership with the European Commission's Directorate General for Maritime Affairs and Fisheries, also known as DG Mare.
+Ocean Calls is created in partnership with the European Commission's Directorate-General for Maritime Affairs and Fisheries.